-You must have the coach's permission to participate in soccer.
-Please e-mail the coach with your information and level of experience.
+You must have the coach's permission to participate in soccer, please e-mail the coach with your information and level of experience.
 Class times are 3rd (Advanced) and 7th period (FR/tryout/PE), there will be try-outs all year in class only.
-Soccer is a competitive sport that needs your full commitment and participation during all classes, training sessions, practices and games.
+Soccer is a competitive sport that needs your full commitment and participation during all classes, training sessions, practices, and games.

-Girls Soccer Head Coach Guy.Nell@houstonisd.org
+Girls Soccer Head Coach Guy Nell guy.nell@houstonisd.org